-The UK University Preparation Course includes:
+Oxbridge Preparation Summer Course includes:

-- 20 hours of tuition per week
+- 20 hours of individual, small group and group tuition per week

-- Mock interviews with feedbacks
+- Mock interviews with feedback

 - Careers Guidance Assessment with a detailed report to help students determine which subjects they should consider at university